 7. Do you want a civilization striving toward a greater purpose that you sympathize with, or are you OK with future life forms that appear content even if you view their goals as pointlessly banal?

-You can take a survey featuring some of these concepts (and more) and see the results at the Future of Life website.
-Just take care on the twelve aftermath scenarios.
+You can take a survey featuring some of these concepts (and more) and see the results on the Future of Life website.
+Just take care of the twelve aftermath scenarios.
 Example: I thought the Egalitarian Utopia sounded good but it isn’t clear just from the survey that it represents a repressing of any superintelligent AI development (to which I am opposed).

 For my part, I am already planning on breaking this immense and important subject down further in future posts.
 If you have concepts, ideas, questions, etc, on things you would like to see me research and write about, feel free to mention it in the comments or reach out to me directly.